Xilinx/PYNQ/docs/source/pynq_libraries/pynq_microblaze_subsystem.rst

 Pynq MicroBlaze Subsystem
 =========================

-TODO: This figure needs to show an External Interface (which goes to DDR/PS)

 A PYNQ MicroBlaze subsystem consists of a MicroBlaze processor, AXI interconnect, Interrupt controller, an Interrupt Requester, and External System